Article by John Tribbia

 The Bottom Line

-Every AI company assumes that better models drive more engagement.
-This project builds a method to actually test that assumption, validates it on synthetic data with a known answer, and shows it works.
+A lot of AI companies assume that better models drive more engagement.
+This project builds a method to test that assumption, validates it on synthetic data with a known answer, and shows it works.
 The method isn’t perfect (the quality variation it exploits is narrow, and observational designs always carry caveats), but it’s a principled starting point that any team with the right data can implement.

 All data in this analysis is synthetic.
 No real users, no proprietary models, no production systems.
 The goal is to demonstrate a methodology, not report findings from an actual deployment.
 Full code and datasets are available in the technical write-up.